-Our calculator works out the amount of money you will need to have invested to provide a sufficient income to cover your expenses in retirement.
-If you’re not sure how much that is going to be you can use our easy retirement expenses calculator (for singles) or our couples retirement expenses calculator to get this figure.
+Our calculator works out the amount of money you will need to have invested to provide enough income for retirement.
+If you’re not sure how much you need to retire, try our retirement cost calculator for couples or our singles retirement calculator

 This calculator works on the ‘4% safe withdrawal rate’ rule of thumb that assumes that if you only take 4% of your fund per year it should protect the capital in your investment.
 So, if you have £200,000 saved and you take out £8000 a year, you should be able to continue to do this for the length of your retirement (at least 30 years), keeping your initial £200,000 investment intact.
 The research behind the safe withdrawal rate is based on the famous Trinity Study.

 This calculator finds that magic number of which 4% equals our monthly expenses.

 The investment return is set at a default of 5% based on Warren Buffet’s claims:

 No commitment, no hard sales, just a quick chat with our expert IFA to see if we can help